adamgracikowski/Numerical-Methods/Project2/README.md

 ## More on the numerical methods used:

-To obtain the $\lambda_{max}$ the power method was implemented.
+To obtain the $\lambda_{max}$ the power method was implemented (`power3diag` function).
 The power method is a relatively slow eigenvalue algorithm, since for a general matrix $A$ the most time-consuming operation of the algorithm is the multiplication of matrix by a vector.
 Yet, in the case of tridiagonal matrices, the multiplication can be implemented in such a way, so as to have linear complexity.

-To obtain $\lambda_{min}$ the inverse power method was implemented.
+To obtain $\lambda_{min}$ the inverse power method was implemented (`inverse3diag` function).
 The inverse iteration algorithm requires solving a linear system or calculating the inverse of the matrix.
 For non-structured matrices this requires $O(n^{3})$ operations.
-However, in the implementation of `inverse3diag` function, Householder's reflections are being used in order to transform the matrix to an upper-triangular form.
+However, in the implementation of `inverse3diag` function, Householder's reflections are being used in order to transform the matrix to an upper-triangular form (`transform3diag` function).

 Householder's reflection is a linear transformation that describes a reflection about a plane or hyperplane containing the origin.
 It is used to annihilate the entries below the main diagonal of the matrix.